When I was a teen, I inflicted all kinds of damage to my skin.

 But only temporarily.
 In the long run, pore strips actually make them bigger.
 True story!
 Here’s the scoop:

-1. How pore strips stretch pores
+1. Pore strips stretch pores And Makes Them Clog Faster

 You know what pore strips are made of?
 Polyquaternium-37.
 That’s the hairspray-like substance that makes the strip stick to your the gunk within your pores.